sedaro/sedaro-python/sedaro/README.md

 See docstrings on classes and their methods for further instructions and explanations.

-See our [API specification](https://sedaro.github.io/openapi/) for names of Sedaro blocks and all of their fields.
+See our [OpenAPI Specification](https://sedaro.github.io/openapi/) for names of Sedaro blocks and all of their fields.